Thoughts on Various Subjects, Moral and Diverting

-Thoughts on Various Subjects, Moral and Diverting (1706) is the title of a satirical essay by Jonathan Swift (1667–1745).
+Thoughts on Various Subjects, Moral and Diverting (1706) is the title of an essay by Jonathan Swift (1667–1745).
 It also has appeared under the title Thoughts on Various Subjects.
 It consists of a series of short epigrams or apothegms with no particular connections between them.

 It contains the quotation "When a true genius appears in the world, you may know him by this sign, that the dunces are all in confederacy against him," the source for the title of the 1980 book A Confederacy of Dunces by John Kennedy Toole.